eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration-example.md

 ## Inspecting the Thing Description of the Thing

-The Thing we just created can now be asked for its capabilities / interaction affordances by doing the following query:
+The Thing we just created can now be asked for its capabilities / interaction affordances by sending the following request:

 ```bash
 curl --location --request GET -u ditto:ditto 'http://localhost:8080/api/2/things/io.eclipseprojects.ditto:floor-lamp-0815' \